 Current Cresheim Trail

 Beginning in 2012, the Friends of the Cresheim Trail have built over two miles of sustainable, natural surface trail within City-owned parkland.
-It’s become a well used, much loved trail for hikers, dog walkers, and mountain bikers.
-As of 2023, there are four primary access points:
+It’s become a well used, much loved trail for hikers, runners, mountain bikers, and dog walkers.
+As of 2025, there are four primary access points:

 Proposed Cresheim Trail

 On the Philadelphia side, in 2023, FOCT built the Friends Loop, a one-third mile loop trail through an old quarry on the Chestnut Hill side of Cresheim Valley Drive.
-In 2024, FOCT coordinated with Philadelphia Parks & Recreation to open the “rough draft” of the rail trail between Germantown and Stenton Avenues, with connections into Wissahickon East Park and a future crossing into Chestnut Hill at Crittenden Street.
-To continue into Montgomery County, the short-term plan will involve a crossing at Stenton Avenue, with the long-term plan to tunnel under Stenton.
+In 2024, FOCT coordinated with Philadelphia Parks & Recreation to open the “rough draft” of the rail trail segment between Germantown and Stenton Avenues, with connections into Wissahickon East Park and a future crossing into Chestnut Hill at Crittenden Street.
+In fall 2023, SEPTA announced a plan to rehabilitate the former rail trestle over Germantown Avenue for a modernization project, the end result of which will include trail access across the trestle.
+To continue into Montgomery County, the short-term plan will involve a crossing at Stenton Avenue, with the long-term plan to tunnel under the avenue.

-On the MontCo side, in 2021 per an agreement with Springfield Township (Montgomery County), developers Foxlane Homes constructed a half-mile segment of the trail between Willow Grove Avenue and Paper Mill Road, parallel to PA-309, as part of their Falcon Hill Estates project.
-In 2022, the Township completed a restoration project of Mermaid Park, which contains the headwaters of Cresheim Creek and a segment of the Cresheim Trail.
-And the trail has been a central component to the Township’s Trail Plan, in development.
+On the MontCo side, in 2021 per an agreement with Montgomery County, developers Foxlane Homes constructed a half-mile segment of the trail between Willow Grove Avenue and Paper Mill Road, parallel to PA-309, as part of their Falcon Hill Estates project.
+In 2022, Springfield Township completed a restoration project of Mermaid Park, which contains the headwaters of Cresheim Creek and a segment of the Cresheim Trail.
+And the trail has been a central component of the trails plans for both Springfield Township and Cheltenham Township.

 Long Term Cresheim Trail Outlook